marcsingleton/marcsingleton.github.io/content/posts/aws-crash-course.md

 +++
 author = "Marc Singleton"
-title = "A Crash Course in AWS" tags = ["aws", "hpc", "cloud-computing", "crash-course", "explanation"] draft = true
+title = "A Crash Course in AWS (draft)" date = "2024-05-01" summary = "An overview of concepts in cloud computing and their relation to AWS" tags = ["aws", "hpc", "cloud-computing", "crash-course", "explanation"] showTableOfContents = true
 +++

 ## Introduction: Data science in the cloud